geoscixyz/em/content/geophysical_surveys/fundamentals/seven_steps.rst

 .. figure:: http://gpg.geosci.xyz/en/latest/_images/seven_steps.jpg
     :align: center
-    :scale: 90 %
+    :width: 80 %

 1. **Setup:** *What is the Problem?*

    Establish the geoscience objectives, consider conventional practice, and identify how geophysics might contribute.
 This could include:

    - Mapping geology
    - Locating buried objects
    - Obtaining 3D images of the subsurface

    Assemble prior information that might be relevant.
 Details for using the seven-step procedure will depend upon what information is being sought and what is available.

 2. **Properties:**  Understand how geologic and man-made materials of relevance to the problem can be characterized by physical properties.
 The key